Community Trade Kakadu Plum

 It's Traditional medicine use has been confirmed by Western science with the fruit of the Gubinge containing over 100 times higher Vitamin C levels compared to oranges, a common nutrient that is used to heal and improve skin, maintain immunity by destroying free radicals in the body, and as a common cold and flu preventative.
 In line with Traditional usage, our powder and extract are made with the entire fruit including the pip inside.

 The fruit we have sourced from this Community have been lab tested and are recorded to have levels of 6,500mg per 100g, making this fruit the highest known natural source of Vitamin C. It's levels are so high in fact, that one gram (about half a teaspoon) is equivalent to 130% of your recommended daily intake of Vitamin C as recommended by the Australian Government.

 Mercedes Cove Retreat

 Mercedes Cove Exclusive Coastal Retreat located on the National Heritage Listed Dampier Peninsula approx 180 kilometres north of Broome.

 Enjoy uninterrupted views of the ocean, with your own private sandy beach to swim and fish from, or just watch the sun set behind ancient Chimney rocks.

 Experience Mercedes Cove with just your partner or with family and friends.
 With only minimal guest at any one time you can be assured of that stress free escape.

-By staying with Pat and Dave, you'll be supporting Aboriginal Communities in regional areas and if you're lucky, you might even be able to try some Gubinge!
+By staying with Pat and Dave, you'll be supporting Aboriginal People in regional areas and if you're lucky, you might even be able to try some Gubinge!